bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___instance__1__0.md

 <a href="/docs/native-client/pepper_beta/c/struct_p_p_b___instance__1__0#ae5b0da2fc0975c82213f687d96434625" class="el" title="BindGraphics() binds the given graphics as the current display surface.">BindGraphics()</a> binds the given graphics as the current display surface.

-The contents of this device is what will be displayed in the instance's area on the web page.
+The contents of this device is what will be displayed in the instance’s area on the web page.
 The device must be a 2D or a 3D device.

 You can pass a `NULL` resource as the device parameter to unbind all devices from the given instance.
 The instance will then appear transparent.
 Re-binding the same device will return `PP_TRUE` and will do nothing.